Our AI technology selects the best tradespeople for you in 10’’

-For the purpose of domestic houses, the tread of the stair cannot be less than 220 mm, while the rise cannot exceed 220 mm, with a maximum pitch of 42°.
+For domestic houses, the tread of the stair cannot be less than 220 mm, while the rise cannot exceed 220 mm, with a maximum pitch of 42°.
 A 2m headroom is also recommended, but your staircase will have to conform to precise specifications here.

-Furthermore, whether building or refurbishing, all staircases in Ireland have to conform to the Building Regulations Part K Amendment 1997 - 2014.
+Furthermore, whether building or refurbishing, all staircases in Ireland must conform to the Building Regulations Part K Amendment 1997 - 2014.
 This means that:

 As far as railings go, a handrail is required on at least one side if the staircase is less than 1 m wide.
 For wider staircases, two handrails are required.
 The height of the handrail should be between 900 mm and 1,000 mm along the stairs and between 900 mm and 1,100 mm on the landings.
 No handrail is needed on the first two bottom steps.
 Finally, the distance between the spindles of the guard supporting the handrail must not exceed 99 mm.

 You should consult Part M (Access for Disabled People) of the Building Regulations if your stairs will be used by people with impaired mobility.